-Eliza and I started our Ornament a Day project a week early this year so you can play along with us if you’d like to!
+Here’s a peek into Eliza’s and my Ornament a Day project!
 Ornament a Day is just like it sounds: each day in December, Eliza (7) and I make an ornament together.
 We’ve been doing this since 2010 and have amassed some pretty awesome handmade ornaments (and new craft skills!) along the way.
 This year, Jonas (almost 3) is going to be joining in sometimes too.

 If you don’t know about Ornament a Day or would like some tips from Eliza and I, check out our Ornament a Day vlog post at rukristin papercrafts.

 The ornament Eliza is holding up there was made from a kit we found at Target.
 They often have great little handmade ornament kits for cheap (find them on endcaps near the crafty stuff).
 These are great for days when we don’t have time to get messy or Eliza needs to make an ornament on her own while I’m busy with other things.
 I love that sometimes we get super complicated, but sometimes it’s more about just taking the time out of the day to make something.
 Kits are a great way to fill in the gaps.

 Our fancy pants ornament this week was a tree plushie ornament.
 We had some scrap green fabric, so here’s how we made it:

 1. Draw a tree shape on the fabric and cut it out.
 Use that cutout to trace and cut out a second tree shape.
 If your fabric has a wrong side (the side you don’t want showing), make sure that your tree is symmetrical or that you place the template wrong side to wrong side (or right side to right side) so that the two pieces will line up when you sew them together.

 2. Sew “ornament” buttons on the right side of the front of your tree with embroidery floss.
 Bonus points if you top your tree with a star.